xarvh/exalted-cypher-system/splats/solars/creation-and-upgrade.md

   * Increase Max Effort by 1
   * Add 1 Edge
   * Add 4 to her Pools (Mind, Body, Essence)
-  * 2x Add an Ability
+  * 2x Add an Option

 When the five upgrades above are done, the Solar tiers up and receives:
   * All the benefits of the next Tier of her Focus
-  * An Ability OR +1 Max Cyphers
+  * An Option OR +1 Max Cyphers

-They can also swap one Ability for another.
+They can also swap one Option for another.